Sustainable Development Field School in Guatemala

 - Spanish language proficiency encouraged, but not required

 The field school is designed to introduce students to the social and cultural challenges of development among impoverished non-Western populations while implementing micro-projects.
 Students will learn in depth about a historically oppressed and marginal population, the Ch’orti’ Maya, and will take part in team projects to enhance Ch’ortis’ quality of life.
-Pending approval, the program will begin in El Salvador and then travel to Guatemala and Honduras.
+The program will begin in El Salvador and then travel to Guatemala and Honduras.
 Students from all disciplines are encouraged to apply.

 Guatemala is a land of contrasts.
 It has some of the friendliest people imaginable, but for 36 years fought a brutal civil war with strong ethnic antagonism between people of Spanish heritage and indigenous Mayas.
 It has high mountain chains and volcanoes with cold climates, but also steamy Pacific and Caribbean coasts and jungles.
 The most modern amenities can be found, but so can also millions of people living off the land.
 Such contrasts are present in Ch’orti’ Maya region of eastern Guatemala and western Honduras, which archeologists regard as a cradle of ancient Mayan civilization.

-Pending approval, the group will begin the program in El Salvador and visit the El Manzano Ecolodge before traveling to Guatemala and Honduras to conduct a two-day cultural fair in partnership with the Ch'orti' Maya.
+The group will begin the program in El Salvador and visit the El Manzano Ecolodge before traveling to Guatemala and Honduras to conduct a two-day cultural fair in partnership with the Ch'orti' Maya.
 Students will also have the opportunity to visit and discuss other development projects with local officials, university faculty members, and students.

 The course will meet for four required orientation sessions on the Lawrence campus before the study abroad program.
 The orientation sessions will focus on the history and current state of the Ch’orti’ Maya in Guatemala as well as team training and planning for projects.
 While abroad, students will focus on carrying out their group projects as well as explore other developmental projects.